mihaTrajbaric/xopera-rest-api-benchmarking/README.md

 parse_output(filename, directory="results")
 ```
 #### plot_data
-This script can produce som  usefull plots from data, obtained from client and colectl,
+This script can produce some  usefull plots from data, obtained from client and colectl,
 ```python
 from plot_data import average_time_plot, n_of_parallel_instances_plot
 from pathlib import Path